LoopLabsInc/hansel/README.md

 Use it just like Logger!
 The only difference is you need to specify the Unique Transaction ID (UTID) in `#new`.
 The `#new` method takes all of the same parameters as the `Logger` class, after the UTID.

 You can initialize Hansel just like you would Logger.
 For most use cases, you should log to STDOUT, which is the default.
-As such, `Hansel.new('utid')` will suffice in most cases.
+As such, `Hansel::Logger.new('utid')` will suffice in most cases.

+You can also set the log level of `Hansel` the same way you would the normal Ruby `Logger` class: `hansel.level = Logger::INFO`

 ## Development